अनुवाद Übersetzen sie

 / Namibia

-Tanganyika Nyasaland Kenya & Uganda Kenya, Uganda & Tanganyika Kenya Liberia C.O.G.H.
-Union of South Africa Belgian Congo
+British East Africa E. Africa and Uganda G.E.A.
+Tanganyika Ethiopia Nyasaland Kenya Kenya & Uganda Kenya, Uganda & Tanganyika C.O.G.H.
+Union of South Africa

 The earliest Telegraph connections were aimed at connecting South Africa to London.
 This was done via Suez, Aden and Zanzibar, with stepping stones across Mozambique to Durban.